-Flip Or Flop’s Christina And Tarek El Moussa Sign On For Season 8!
+‘Flip Or Flop’s’ Christina And Tarek El Moussa Sign On For Season 8

 As you are undoubtedly aware, Tarek and Christina are in the midst of a divorce.
 The couple quietly separated in 2016, after a disturbing incident in which Christina called the cops on Tarek, claiming he was distraught and had left the family home with a gun.

 Since their divorce went public, the two have continued to work together as co-hosts, but not husband and wife.
-Not only did they continue to host Flip Or Flop, they also hosted seminars and attended promotional events – as a pair.
-Christina explained to People that, even though their marriage is over, their business partnership was continuing.
+Not only did they continue to host Flip or Flop, they also hosted seminars and attended promotional events as a pair.
+Christina explained to People that even though their marriage is over, their business partnership was continuing.

 “[This] is just normal to us.
 We had fun onstage together and went home to different houses, but we both went home happy.
-It’s comfortable for us to work together,”
+It’s comfortable for us to work together.”

-Whether or not Christina and Tarek were and are actually happy working together, or were simply putting on a brave face for the cameras, is a matter of dispute.
-According to a January In Touch Weekly report, Tarek was abusive towards Christina on the set of Flip or Flop.
-An anonymous insider source claimed that Tarek took great pleasure in humiliating his estranged wife.
+Whether Christina and Tarek were and are actually happy working together, or were simply putting on a brave face for the cameras, is a matter of dispute.
+According to a January In Touch Weekly report, Tarek was abusive toward Christina on the set of Flip or Flop.
+An anonymous insider claimed that Tarek took great pleasure in humiliating his estranged wife.

 “Tarek found humor in humiliating his wife in repeated verbal attacks.
 Some of his bad behavior was even caught on camera [in footage that never aired].
 Tarek called Christina a ‘whore’ on set many times.”

 Of course, allegations made anonymously are just that: anonymous allegations.
-Officially, neither HGTV nor Christina or Tarek have indicated there’s been any abuse.
+Officially, HGTV, Christina, and Tarek haven’t indicated there’s been any abuse.

 #FlipOrFlop Stars to Return Together for Season 7, Despite Separation https://t.co/ZqqVF5QTid pic.twitter.com/kD3EJ3J58S